splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

 4. Configure :ref:`your tokens <terraform-aws-tokens>` in the following Terraform resources:

-  * Paste your org token in the ``namedtoken`` field in the ``signalfx_aws_integration`` resource.
-This allows you to see how much traffic is coming from the integration it identifies.
+  * :strong:`Required`.
+Paste you user API access token in the ``auth_token`` field in the provider config file.
+This is required to authenticate Terraform requests to Observability Cloud's API.
-  * Paste you user API access token in the ``auth_token`` field in the provider config file.
+  * Optionally, you can add your org token in the ``namedToken`` field in the ``signalfx_aws_integration`` resource.
+This allows you to see how much traffic is coming from the integration it identifies, if you use different tokens per integration.

-5. Optionally, if you're using Security Token authentication, paste your AWS token in the ``signalfx_aws_token_integration`` resource token/key fields.
+  * Optionally, if you're using Security Token authentication, paste your AWS token in the ``signalfx_aws_token_integration`` resource token/key fields.

 6. Add AWS as a data source as described in :guilabel:`Data Source: signalfx_aws_services`.